 In ancient years, the island was known as Kekrifalia, or “Embellished head.”
-Archaeological excavations show that the first traces of human habitation on the island date back to 2,500 years before the present.
+Archaeological excavations show that the first traces of human habitation on the island date back 2,500 years.

 Its early inhabitants gave it an important presence in literature, including Homer’s epic work the Iliad.

 The poet refers to the island’s contribution in the Trojan War as an ally of Aegina in this monumental work, cementing the name of the island in history.

 Agistri, along with other neighboring islands, including Kontari, Megaritissa, and Aponissos, was part of the ancient kingdom of Aegina.

 Beaches on the beautiful Greek island of Agistri

 Agistri is a small, verdant island boasting lovely pebble and sand beaches, rocky cliffs, and tiny, hidden coves.

 Megalochori and Skala are the most popular and organized beaches on Agistri.
 However, with its stunning forest surrounding the beach, Dragonera Beach is sure to win the hearts of those who prefer more privacy.